Confluex/mule-labs/README.md

 [![Build Status](https://travis-ci.org/Confluex/confluex-mule-extensions.png?branch=master)](https://travis-ci.org/Confluex/confluex-mule-extensions)

-# Confluex Mule Extensions
+# Confluex Mule Labs

-This is a sandbox which we use to test and enhance ideas for libraries for Mule extensions.
+This is a sandbox which we use to test and enhance ideas for libraries for Mule.
 If they mature, they will be promoted to a top level project or as a pull request into the Mule project itself.

 Until then, feel free to use them.
 We'll try to keep breaking changes to a minimum.